Causes at a glance

 The ears are susceptible to a number of disorders which present as scabs, these include sunburn, ear mites, systemic lupus erythematosus, pemphigus, allergies, squamous cell carcinoma, mange, demodicosis.
 Crusting, scabbing, hair loss and in some cases, itching.

 This will depend on the underlying cause.
-SLE and pemphigus are immune mediated disorders, which means the cat’s own immune system attacks tissues within the body.
+SLE and pemphigus are immune-mediated disorders, which means the cat’s own immune system attacks tissues within the body.
 Immunosuppressive therapy is the mainstay of treatment for these conditions.
-Parasites such as mites and mange are treated with an appropriate anti-parsitic medication, shampoo or dip.
+Parasites such as mites and mange are treated with appropriate anti-parasitic medication, shampoo or dip.
 Avoidance of known allergens is the goal of treatment for cats with allergies.
 Corticosteroids and antihistamines may also be prescribed.
-Surgery to remove squamous cell carcninoma.
+Surgery to remove squamous cell carcinoma.
 As sunburn can eventually become cancerous, avoid sun exposure in pale cats.

 In some cases, the cause can be diagnosed during the physical examination.
 Scabs on the neck and back suggest cat fleas, non-seasonal itching, hair loss and scabs on the face are often associated with allergies.
 Circular patches of hair-loss are common findings in ringworm.

 Sometimes it will be necessary to perform tests to confirm diagnosis.
 These can include:

 - Skin scraping test – A sample of skin is scraped using a sharp blade to look for the presence of mites.